-Not all ATMs dispense $50 or $100 bills — and that is intentional.
+Not all ATMs dispense $50 or $100 bills, and that is by design.
 Banks control denomination availability based on machine configuration, security risk, cash demand, and transaction patterns at each location.

 How ATM Denominations Are Determined

-Each ATM contains multiple internal cash cassettes, and each cassette holds only one denomination.
+Each ATM contains multiple internal cash cassettes, and each cassette holds a single denomination.
 Most machines support between two and four cassettes, which limits how many bill types can be loaded at one time.

 - $20 bills (standard in nearly all ATMs)